mayadata-io/specs/README.md

 # Control-Plane

-A generic control service catering to any application's distributed needs.
+A generic **control service** approach catering to any application's distributed needs.

 <br />